mags0ft/hle-eval-ollama/README.md

     <img src="./images/comparison.png" width=512 alt="Image comparing these results visually in a bar diagram.">
 </p>

+_Note: these benchmark results have been captured using automatic response judging, which - as mentioned above - is still relatively unreliable.
+The results are not representative and shall not be cited._

 ## Environment variables

 - `HLE_EVAL_ENDPOINT`: specifies the host to connect to.